jbcodeforce/java-studies/docs/quarkus.md

 for a native executable: `./target/myapp-runner -Dquarkus.datasource.password=youshallnotpass`

+See the [Building a native executable](https://quarkus.io/guides/building-native-image) guide to develop with graalvm:

+* Use [Mandrel] for java 11+ app, for linux OS
+* Use Graalvm community edition for development JDK 1.8 Apps.
+* Install native image with: `${GRAALVM_HOME}/bin/gu install native-image`
+* `./mvnw clean package -Pnative` for native execution
+* To generate debug symbols, add `-Dquarkus.native.debug.enabled=true` flag when generating the native executable.
+* run the tests against a native executable that has already been built: `./mvnw test-compile failsafe:integration-test`
+* The following command will create a linux executable container without graalvm installed: `./mvnw package -Pnative -Dquarkus.native.container-build=true -Dquarkus.container-image.build=true`
+*
 Can also use environment variables: Environment variables names are following the [conversion rules of Eclipse MicroProfile](https://github.com/eclipse/microprofile-config/blob/master/spec/src/main/asciidoc/configsources.asciidoc#default-configsources).

 ### Debug within VSCode